-The BQ76942 product is a highly integrated, accurate battery monitor and protector for 3-series to 10-series Li-ion, Li-polymer, and LiFePO4 battery packs.
+The BQ769142 device is a highly integrated, accurate battery monitor and protector for 3-series to 14-series Liion, Li-polymer, and LiFePO4 battery packs.
 A high accuracy voltage, current, and temperature measurement accuracy provides data for host-based algorithms and control.
 A feature-rich and highly configurable protection subsystem provides a wide set of protections that can be triggered and recovered completely autonomously by the device or under full control of a host processor.
 The integrated charge pump with high-side protection NFET drivers enables host communication with the device even when FETs are off by preserving the ground connection to the pack.
-Dual programmable LDOs are included for external system use, with each independently programmable to voltages of 1.8 V, 2.5 V, 3.0 V, 3.3 V, and 5.0 V, capable of providing up to 45 mA each.
+Dual-programmable LDOs are included for external system use, with each independently programmable to voltages of 1.8 V, 2.5 V, 3.0 V, 3.3 V, and 5.0 V, capable of providing up to 45 mA each.

-The BQ76942 device includes one-time-programmable (OTP) memory for customers to setup device operation on their own production line.
+The BQ769142 device includes one-time-programmable (OTP) memory for customers to setup device operation on their own production line.
 Multiple communications interfaces are supported, including 400-kHz IC, SPI, and HDQ one-wire standards.
 Multiple digital control and status data are available through several multifunction pins on the device, including an interrupt to the host processor, and independent controls for host override of each high-side protection NFET.
-Three dedicated pins are provided for temperature measurement using external thermistors.
-Additionally, multifunction pins can be programmed to use additional thermistors, with the device supporting a total of up to nine thermistors.
-An internal die temperature measurement is also provided.
+Three dedicated pins are provided for temperature measurement using external thermistors, and multifunction pins can be programmed to use for additional thermistors, supporting a total of up to nine thermistors, in addition to an internal die temperature measurement.

-8.2 BQ76942 Device Versions
+8.2 BQ769142 Device Versions

-The BQ76942 device family includes several versions with differing default settings programmed during factory test.
-These different settings, which may include having a different default communications interface or a different setting for the REG1 LDO, are described in the Device Comparison Table.
+The BQ769142 device family may include versions with differing default settings programmed during factory test.
+These different settings, which may include having a different default communications interface or a different setting for the REG1 LDO, will be described in the Device Comparison Table.